Caterpillars and Butterflies - Diversity, Equity and Inclusion

 A race and gender mixed group of 5 people gathered around a desk looking at a laptop screen

-by Dee Khan 12 Jan, 2023
+by Dee Khan 12 January 2023

 "People buy from people!"
 What does that phrase actually mean if we scratch beneath the surface?
 It's a phrase that increasingly appears in social media posts and marketing materials but what does it infer?
 If we actually take the time to venture behind the soundbite/slogan, what will we discover about our biases, authenticity, storytelling, privilege and power?